Overcoming the language barrier

 Why traveling in South America gave me a new respect for my parents

-I'm looking at the clock for the third time in five minutes.
-It is now 11.40 a.m., good forty minutes after the expected time for our transfer to Cartagena bus station.
+I look at the clock for the third time in five minutes.
+It is now 11:40 a.m., a good forty minutes after the expected time for our transfer to the Cartagena bus station.
 I tense my shoulders and try to relax.
-Peter always tells me that I am too worried; that I am too cramped because of relaxed schedules and late transfers.
+Peter always tells me I worry too much; that I'm too tense because of loose schedules and late transfers.

-A few minutes later, our Airbnb host Nadia puts her head through the door.
+A few minutes later, our Airbnb host Nadia pokes her head through the door.
 She says a few words.
-I catch enough to understand that she says that our bus drives off in 20 minutes.
+I catch enough to understand that she says our bus leaves in 20 minutes.
 I already know that.
-She leads us out to the door and says that she will instead call a taxi.
-We wait below.
-Instead of waving a taxi, she speaks to two boys on motorcycles and then means to get in.
+She walks us out the door and says she'll call a taxi instead.
+We wait downstairs.
+Instead of hailing a taxi, she talks to two guys on motorcycles and then motions for us to get in.

 My eyes are wide.
-"En ESO?"
-I ask unsafe.
-"Si," she replies.
-She takes my little backpack and gives it to the first guy.
-She notices my concern, says "Tranquilo, Tranquilo" and gently pushes me to the bike.
-"Pero Es Seguro?"
-I wonder and wonder if it is sure when she leads me to the bike with my 13 kg bag on my back, a helmet that cannot be closed, and a stranger who wants to rush through the streets of Colombia.
-"Tranquilo," replies Nadia.
-"Pero -", my voice falls silent, unsure what else to say.
+“En esto?”
+I ask uncertainly.
+“Si,” she replies.
+She takes my small backpack and gives it to the first guy.
+She notices my concern, says “tranquilo, tranquilo” and gently pushes me to the bike.
+“Pero es seguro?”
+I ask, wondering if it's safe as she leads me onto the bike with my 13kg bag on my back, a helmet that won't close, and a stranger who wants to speed off with me through the streets of Colombia.
+“Tranquilo,” replies Nadia.
+“Pero –,” my voice trails off, unsure of what else to say.

-And then it starts, Peter as a passenger on one bike, I on the other.
-This is all that our mothers warned against us when we said we would visit Colombia.
-What if we are robbed, kidnapped or killed in an accident?
+And then we set off, Peter as a pillion passenger on one bike, me on the other.
+This is everything our mothers warned us about when we said we would visit Colombia.
+What if we are robbed, kidnapped, or killed in an accident?

-"As many of us, intelligence with eloquence.
-It was difficult for me to sound stupid and feel that way."
+"So many of us equate intelligence with eloquence.
+I found it difficult to sound and feel stupid."

-We meander through the streets and for a while it seems as if we are supporting ourselves twice and then triple.
-Did you do it to confuse us?
-Twenty minutes later we arrive at the train station and have enough time to get on the bus.
-In the end everything is fine, but when I sit down, I blame myself for my daring.
+We wind our way through the streets and for a while it seems like we're supporting each other twice and then three times.
+Did they do it to confuse us?
+Twenty minutes later we arrive at the train station and have just enough time to get on the bus.
+All is well in the end, but as I sit down I chide myself for my foolhardiness.

 Why didn't I insist on a taxi instead?
-Why was I climbed onto the motorcycle of a stranger without a real helmet and with a weight of 13 kg on my back?
-The answer is: If you don't have the right words to protest, it is easier to fit out; You just smile and say ok.
+Why had I gotten on a stranger's motorcycle without a proper helmet and with 30 pounds of weight on my back?
+The answer is that if you don't have the right words to protest, it's easier to comply; you just smile and say ok.

-My knowledge of Spanish is enough to cope with us in most tourist situations - order food, book and buy a room and buy tickets, albeit with breaks and mistakes - but there were cases in which I was missing: when a company was canceled at the last minute and I could not express how unprofessional they were, or when we bought a camera on the Panamericana could understand.
+My knowledge of Spanish is enough to get us through most tourist situations - ordering food, booking a room and buying tickets, albeit with pauses and mistakes - but there were times when I was lacking: when a company canceled our dive at the last minute and I couldn't express how unprofessional they were, or when we bought a camera on the Panamericana and couldn't understand their complicated collection process.

-Because of the language barrier, everything is so much more difficult here.
-Each sentence must be digested, disassembled and translated into English.
-My answer must then be translated into Spanish and then passed on loudly.
-If I don't understand something, it will be a long and tedious process to do something.
+Everything is so much more difficult here because of the language barrier.
+Every sentence has to be digested in my head, broken down and translated into English.
+My answer then has to be translated into Spanish and then shared out loud.
+If I don't understand something, getting something done will be a long and arduous process.

-We had expected that South America-a real backpacker country-would be much easier than the South Pacific, but in reality it was more difficult.
-So many of us do intelligence with eloquence; To be able to clearly express thoughts, ideas and arguments.
-It was difficult for me to sound stupid and feel that way.
-You have to benefit from the South Americans that they have always dealt with my broken Spanish graciously and always encouraged me in my efforts.
+We expected South America – a true backpacker country – to be much easier than the South Pacific, but in reality it was more difficult.
+So many of us equate intelligence with eloquence; To be able to express thoughts, ideas and arguments clearly.
+I had a hard time sounding and feeling stupid.
+To their credit, the South Americans have always been gracious to my broken Spanish and have always encouraged my efforts.

-These last two months gave me a newly discovered respect for my parents.
-They came to England when there were no stronghold of Bengal Stand owners who sold goods on the Whitechapel Road, no series of Indian restaurants on Brick Lane, no interpreters and translators who explained medical care, school accounting, bank accounting or invoice payment.
+These last two months have given me a newfound respect for my parents.
+They came to England when there was no stronghold of Bengali stallholders selling goods on the Whitechapel Road, no row of Indian restaurants on Brick Lane, no interpreters and translators to explain medical care, school enrollment, bank accounting or bill payment.

-You did all of these things practically without English.
-They wore the weight of feeling ignorant for years, not months, and they survived.
-They survived the rise of the national front, skinheads and uprisings, the fear and disillusionment of the Thatcher years; never being able to inform the "other side" about their feelings.
+They did all of these things with virtually no English.
+They carried the weight of feeling ignorant for years, not months, and they survived.
+They survived the rise of the National Front, the skinheads and riots, the fear and disillusionment of the Thatcher years; never being able to articulately let the “other side” know how they feel about it.

-I only got a fleeing impression of how difficult it was, but it gave me a new respect, not only for my parents, but for immigrants everywhere who move to a country whose language they do not speak.
+I only got a glimpse of how hard it was, but it gave me a new respect, not just for my parents, but for immigrants everywhere who move to a country whose language they don't speak.

-If you are one of you, I greet you.
+If you are one of them, I greet you.
 You are a braver person than me.

 Learn a new language with Rosetta Stone.